russmckendrick/records/content/albums/the-best-of-sly-and-the-family-stone-20361376/index.md

 ---
 title: "Sly & The Family Stone - The Best Of Sly And The Family Stone"
-album_artist: "Sly & The Family Stone"
+artist: "Sly & The Family Stone"
-album_title: "The Best Of Sly And The Family Stone"
+album_name: "The Best Of Sly And The Family Stone"
 date: 2021-10-12
 release_id: "20361376"
 slug: "the-best-of-sly-and-the-family-stone-20361376"
+hideSummary: true
 cover:
     image: "the-best-of-sly-and-the-family-stone-20361376.jpg"
+    alt: "The Best Of Sly And The Family Stone by Sly & The Family Stone"
+    caption: "The Best Of Sly And The Family Stone by Sly & The Family Stone"
-tags: ["Funk / Soul"]
+genres: ["Funk / Soul"]
-hideSummary: true
+styles: ["Funk", "Psychedelic", "Disco"]
 ---

 ## Tracklisting